ImNateBerry/CS371-Project/README.txt

 `pip3 install -r requirements.txt`

+Run these commands to start the server:

+cd pong
+python pongServer.py

-Run these commands to begin playing the game:
+Run these commands to open the server connection portal and begin playing the game:

 cd pong
 python pongClient.py